ʻUla-ʻai-hāwane

-The ʻula-ʻai-hāwane (Ciridops anna) was a small Hawaiian honeycreeper, now extinct.
+The ʻula-ʻai-hāwane (Ciridops anna) is an extinct species of small Hawaiian honeycreeper.
 The term ʻula-ʻai-hāwane is a Hawaiian phrase translating to "red [bird] that eats hāwane".
 It was only ever reported from the forested mountains of the Kohala, Hilo and Kona districts on the island of Hawaiʻi.
 Fossil remains reveal that it (and at least one closely related species, Ciridops tenax) also existed at one time on other Hawaiian islands.
 The species is named after Anna Dole, wife of Sanford B. Dole.

 Description

 The average length of the bird was around 11 cm.
 With respect to coloring, the adult was patterned red overall, while the head, throat, and upper back were silvery gray.
 The crown, wings, breast, shoulder, and tail were black, and the tertials a white color.
 The legs and bill were yellowish.
 Immature birds were brownish overall with a bluish-gray breast, black wings and tail, and a greenish-brown back.